 Additional connections exist in the objectives and identified strategies of both the Strategic Plan and the Master Plan.
 Both plans seek to leverage partnerships with a variety of shareholders and support district improvement efforts by building the collective expertise of educators through positioning resources to ensure opportunity and access for all students.

-A shared mission and vision (Figure 2) strategically move students to the center, further directing the work to ensure achievement of agency and school district goals.
+A shared mission and vision (Figure 2) strategically make students the focus, further directing the work to ensure achievement of agency and school district goals.

 Figure 2: Connecting the Kentucky Department of Education vision, mission, and goals.